sr320/course-fish310-2015/Lab Worksheets MD/Cnidaria Lab 2015.md

 &nbsp;

 ###Class Anthozoa
-Anthozoa is the only class of Cnidarians who never have a medusa stage; they are polyps only!
+Anthozoa is the only class of cnidarians who never have a medusa stage; they are polyps only!

-#####Look carefully at the external anatomy of the local sea anemone, Metridium  *spp?*, under a dissecting scope.
+#####Look carefully at the external anatomy of the local sea anemone, _Metridium  spp._, under a dissecting scope.
 Draw and label external structures: mouth, tentacles, pedal disc, epidermis, and acrorhagi.
 &nbsp;

 &nbsp;